googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 If you are upgrading a single cluster, we recommend creating a maintenance window, in which your game goes offline for the period of your upgrade, as there will be a short period in which Agones will be non-responsive during the upgrade.

-{{% feature publishVersion="1.43.0" %}}
+{{% feature publishVersion="1.99.0" %}}
 #### In-Place Agones Upgrades

 {{< alert color="warning" title="Warning" >}}
-Work is ongoing for [In-Place Agones Upgrades](https://github.com/googleforgames/agones/issues/3766), and the feature is currently in `Dev`.
+Work is ongoing for [In-Place Agones Upgrades](https://github.com/googleforgames/agones/issues/3766), and the feature is currently in `Alpha`.
 Please continue to use the multi-cluster strategy for production critical upgrades.
-Feedback on the upcoming `Alpha` and `Beta` releases is appreciated.
+Feedback on this `Alpha` feature is welcome and appreciated.
 {{< /alert >}}

 For In-Place Agones Upgrades we highly recommend installing using Helm.
 Helm has a significant